aksingh1997/JPA/README.md

     ```
     Here we have declared student as a field with Join column name = studentId, this is owning side of relationship and a column with name student_id gets
     created in Book Table in database.
 Also this field student_id acts as foreign key which references the primary key of Student table, i.e. Id.
+    By defailt the fetch type at @ManyToOne side is eager, since its just a single row of student to be mapped here.